juilyoon/lightrail/README.md

 Like Rails, installing the lightrail gem will install a command line utility called 'lightrail'.
-This command is in fact identical to the 'rails' command, but just tweaked for Lightrail defaults instead of Rails defaults.
+This command is in fact identical to the 'rails' command, but tweaked for Lightrail defaults instead of Rails defaults.

 You can use 'lightrail' to create a new application skeleton just like Rails: